About Neurodiversity

 If you have autism it may affect:

-Anxiety about social situations.
+Anxiety about social situations

-Ability to make friends - you may prefer being on your own.
+Your ability to make friends - you may prefer being on your own.

-Your ability to say how you are feeling.
+Your ability to say how you are feeling

-How you understand sarcasm or humour, you may take things literally, and;
+How you understand sarcasm or humour

 NHS link: Autism, or Autism Spectrum Conditions